Bortelhütte

 - Destination: Berisal 1,525 m

-The route to the Bortelhütte leads you through very different landscapes.
-From Rosswald, which is conveniently accessible by cable car, the path gains altitude on the way to Bortelalp and leaves the noise and hustle of the city further and further behind.
-From the car-free sunny terrace at Simplon, the path winds past larch forests over alpine pastures with grazing sheep and ascends in steps up to the Bortelhütte.
+The route to Bortelhütte takes you through very different landscapes.
+From Rosswald, which is easily reachable by cable car, you gain altitude on the way to Bortelalp and leave the noise and bustle of the city farther and farther behind you.
+From the car-free sunny terrace at Simplon, the path winds past larch forests over alps with grazing sheep herds and ascends in steps to Bortelhütte.
 Now a generous view opens over the Ganter valley, the Ganter bridge, and the Glishorn.

-Take your time and enjoy the hike to the Bortelhütte on the Alpine pass route.
-Here you find our offer hut hike.
+Take your time and enjoy the hike to Bortelhütte on the Alpine Pass route.
+Here you will find our offer hut hike.

 Good to know